Ahmedabbas75/AI-Project/README.md

 5. After an food is eaten by the snake, another food is placed randomly with uniform probability on one available squares of the board.

 # Requirements
+1. Python.
+2. Pygame.
+3. Numpy.
+4. PyQt5.

+# what to expect
+MainWindow Run the Game.

+# User play itself